 Buying a Lamborghini has been a goal of mine since I was a little kid.
-Thanks to my real estate business, I was able to buy one May of 2014 and it was delivered to me on Father’s Day 2014.
-I wasn’t planning on buying one so soon, but circumstances lined up and I could not pass this car up.
-My real estate business took off, the blog has taken off and this car was an awesome deal and the perfect color.
+Thanks to my real estate business, I was able to buy a 1999 Lamborghini Diablo Alpine Edition May of 2014, and it was delivered to me on Father’s Day 2014.
+I wasn’t planning on buying a Diablo so soon, but circumstances lined up and I could not pass this car up.
+My real estate business took off, the blog has taken off, and this car was an awesome deal and the perfect color.

-I also believe making big goals that motivate you will make you more successful.
+I also believe that making big goals which motivate you will make you more successful.
 Making big goals that are exciting and easily visualized, like buying a Lamborghini can really motivate you.
-Some might say making goals like providing for your family or retiring early are more important, but how easy is it to picture providing for your family or retiring early?
-Obviously these are important big picture goals, but these goals are very vague and it is difficult to picture them.
+Some might say making goals, like providing for your family or retiring early, are more important, but how easy is it to picture providing for your family or retiring early?
+Obviously, these are important big picture goals, but these goals are very vague and it is difficult to picture them.
 If I say I want a 1999 blue Lamborghini Diablo that is specific and easy to picture!

 I have had many other big goals and small goals including my plan to purchase 100 rental properties.
 Goals have helped me tremendously in making more money, buying more investments, saving money and improving my personal life.
 I am less stressed now than I have ever been and spend more time with my family than I ever have.

 Why did I want to buy a Lamborghini Diablo?

 I have loved exotic cars since I was a young child.
 I had many car books, hot wheels and model cars that I always played with.
 I loved Ferraris, Lamborghinis, Maseratis, Aston Martins and many more makes of cars.
 Over the years, the Lamborghinis grew on me more and more.
 They were extremely rare, very fast, very unique and basically outrageous automobiles.